Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 - Take the front item of the queue and add it to the visited list.
 - Create a list of that vertex's adjacent nodes.
 Add the ones which aren't in the visited list to the back of the queue.

-_I implemented this algorithm because to identify a bubble I need of distance from source from each node_
+_I implemented this algorithm because to identify a bubble I need of distance from source from each node_.

 **Bubbles Calling**